AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 **📌 Use Case** : Detects when a user signs in successfully from geographic locations that deviate from their usual login patterns.
 This may indicate potential account compromise or unauthorized access attempts using stolen credentials.

-**📌 Description** : This rule identifies accounts that have successfully signed in from uncommon or new geographic locations, potentially suggesting suspicious activity or credential theft.
-While travel may be legitimate, frequent logins from unfamiliar locations should be investigated to ensure the activity aligns with the user’s known behavior.
+**📌 Description** : This rule flags users signing in from unusual geographic locations, which may indicate suspicious activity or credential compromise.
+Even if travel is legitimate, such events should be reviewed for consistency with normal user behavior.

 ```kusto
 let timeRange = 7d;
 let threshold = 3;